-Among the most prized attributes are floral, fruitiness, high acidity, stone fruits, and spiciness associated with coffees grown at elevations from 1500 meters (5000 ft); think coffees from Kenya, Ethiopia, and Colombia!
+Among the most prized attributes are floral, fruity, high acidity, stone fruits, and spiciness associated with coffees grown at elevations from 1500 meters (5000 ft); think coffees from Kenya, Ethiopia, and Colombia!

-Although the origin of coffee by altitude significantly contributes to the type of coffee a country brags of, other factors such as climate, soil, coffee species, variety, and processing methods are also important.
+Although the origin of coffee by altitude significantly contributes to the type of coffee a country brags about, other factors such as climate, soil, coffee species, variety, and processing methods are also important.

 How high altitude affects coffee

 Water and temperature largely determine the flavor and quality, and the colder climatic conditions typical at high altitudes produce great-tasting coffees.
 For instance, on average, some most flavorful Arabica coffee varieties are grown between 16-23 degrees Celsius.

 The cooler temperatures at high altitudes allow for slower maturation of the plant and beans, gradually ripening the fruit cherry.
 The resulting beans are dense (hard) and contain increased sugars.
 Thus the extra time allows for complex flavors and acidity to develop.

 Soils in higher elevations also are primarily well-drained, yielding beans with less water and intense flavors from the sugars.
 Therefore, well-cared-for coffee produced in high elevation will deliver a more acidic, aromatic, and flavorful cup that we all love!